Charca/sapper-blog-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Request feature
 about: Suggest a new feature or an optimization for this project.
-title: "[NAME OF YOUR IMPROVEMENT]"
+title: "What's the name of your improvement?"
-labels: "feature"
+labels: ""
 assignees: ""
 ---